pavi302568/pavi302568-Myntra-Analysis/README.md

 **Myntra Analysis**

-Guvi Capstone Project Myntra_Analysis.
 The main aim of the project is to Customer sentiment analysis, Market trends identification, Formulating strategic recommendations.

 **INTRODUCTION**